Hesiod: Theogony

+Calliope hands Hesiod a paper, 2nd-century Roman mosaic from Antioch.

 The Theogony is commonly considered Hesiod's earliest work.
 Despite the different subject matter between this poem and the Works and Days, most scholars, with some notable exceptions, believe that the two works were written by the same man.
 As M. L. West writes, "Both bear the marks of a distinct personality: a surly, conservative countryman, given to reflection, no lover of women or life, who felt the gods' presence heavy about him."
 An example: